 All analytes from the outlet chamber of the effluent storage tank were recorded to be in compliance with discharge limits during the reporting period.

-All analytes from the Petrol Interceptor 1 and Petrol Interceptor 2 sampling were recorded to be in compliance with discharge limits during the reporting period.
+No sampling of Petrol Interceptor 1 and Petrol Interceptor 2 was required during the reporting period.

 WASTE MANAGEMENT

 Waste generated from the operation of the Project includes chemical waste, waste generated from pre-treatment process and general refuse.